Simon Quaglio

-Simon Quaglio (1795-1878) was a German stage designer of Italian extraction.
-He worked mainly in Munich, and was among the first designers to use built scenery instead of painted flats.
+Simon Quaglio (1795–1878) was a German stage designer.
+He worked mainly in Munich and was among the first designers to use built scenery instead of painted flats.
 He designed over 100 productions during his career.

-Simon was part of the Quaglio family originally from the town of Laino, between Lake Como and Lake Lugano.
-Simon's father, Giuseppe Quaglio (1747-1828), practiced scene painting in Mannheim, Frankfurt, and Ludwigsburg.
-Simon's brother, Angelo Quaglio (1778-1810), was an architect and painter.
-He designed and painted landscapes and architectural pictures for Boisserée's work on Cologne Cathedral.
-Simon was also a lithographer.
+He was part of the Quaglio family originally from the town of Laino, between Lake Como and Lake Lugano.
+His father, Giuseppe Quaglio (1747–1828), practised scene painting in Mannheim, Frankfurt, and Ludwigsburg.
+His brother, Angelo Quaglio (1778–1810), was an architect and painter.
+Simon designed and painted landscapes and architectural pictures for Boisserée's work on Cologne Cathedral.
+He was also a lithographer.